A Bill to establish and make provision about the Cornish Assembly; to transfer functions and powers to the Assembly; and for connect purposes.

 12 November 2009

-The Government of Cornwall Bill would create a new Cornwall Assembly with 123 Members elected by single transferable vote, and establish an Executive led by a First Minister.
-It would transfer certain powers from central government to the Assembly to promote Cornwall's wellbeing and allow it to pass its own laws, with some provisions modelled on the Welsh devolution framework.
+The Government of Cornwall Bill would create a Cornwall Assembly with 123 Members elected by single transferable vote and an Executive led by a First Minister.
+It would transfer powers and functions to the Assembly to promote Cornwall’s wellbeing and to pass legislation, and many provisions are modelled on the Welsh devolution framework.

 Generated 21 February 2026